topcoder-platform/review-api-v6/docs/GITEA_WEBHOOK_SETUP.md

 ## Overview

-The Topcoder Review API includes a secure Gitea webhook integration that receives webhook events from Gitea repositories, validates them using HMAC-SHA256 signature verification, and stores them in the database for audit and future processing.
+The Topcoder Review API includes a secure Gitea webhook integration that receives webhook events from Gitea repositories, validates them using Authorization header validation, and stores them in the database for audit and future processing.

 ## Table of Contents